FDOT inspects, works to reinforce Roosevelt Bridge in Stuart

-The Florida Department of Transportation (FDOT) says testing and inspections of the Roosevelt Bridge in Stuart will continue until at least Wednesday, June 24.
+The Florida Department of Transportation said Sunday that testing and inspections of the Roosevelt Bridge in Stuart will continue until at least Wednesday.

 The department hopes to provide a timeline for re-opening after that time.